Amani Hooker: 2024

 On January 9, 2024, the Tennessee Titans announced the firing of head coach Mike Vrabel after finishing the 2023 NFL season with a 6–11 record.
 On January 22, 2024, the Tennessee Titans officially hired Cincinnati Bengals' offensive coordinator Brian Callahan as their head coach.
 Throughout training camp, Hooker competed Quandre Diggs, Elijah Molden, and Jamal Adams for a role as a starting safety under new defensive coordinator Dennard Wilson.
 Hooker was named the starting strong safety to begin the season, alongside free safety Quandre Diggs.

 On October 13, 2024, Hooker got his first interception of the season by picking off Indianapolis Colts quarterback Joe Flacco in Week 6 of the 2024 season.

 On November 3, 2024, Hooker recorded five combined tackles (three solo), a career-high three pass deflections, and had a career-high two interceptions off of pass attempts by Drake Maye in a 20–17 overtime win against the New England Patriots.
 The following week, he collected a season-high seven combined tackles (five solo) as the Titans were defeated 14–52 at the Detroit Lions.
 On December 22, 2024, Hooker made five combined tackles (four solo), one pass deflection, and set a career-high with his fifth interception of the season off a pass attempt by Anthony Richardson to Andrew Ogletree during a 30–38 loss at the Indianapolis Colts.
 He injured his shoulder during the game and subsequently missed the remaining two games of the season (Weeks 17-18).
 He finished the season with 71 combined tackles (47 solo), a career-high nine pass deflections, five interceptions, and two forced fumbles in 14 games and 14 starts. and was named as an alternate to the 2025 Pro Bowl.

 2025

 On September 6, 2025, Hooker signed a three-year, $48.6 million contract extension through the 2028 season.

+2026

+On July 23, 2026, Hooker was placed on the physically unable to perform (PUP) list.
+He was activated off of the list the next week on July 28.